Whether you’re thinking about getting a cat yourself or not, you’ve probably come across the wonderful calico at some point. Who hasn’t?

 That being said, many calico owners report that their cats share a similar personality with tortoiseshell cats – they called it “tortitude.”

 Torties are known for being spunky, sassy, and independent by nature.
 Calico cats may share these characteristics but, like we mentioned, you never quite know what you’re going to get.
 Plus, calico cats can’t be bred, so they’re even less likely to share common characteristics.

 The genetics of calico cats are quite fascinating and have long been the topic of scientific research.
 We could really get into the weeds about these genetics, but your eyes might glaze over.
 So, we’ll keep this as short and simple as possible.

 The black and orange patches of fur that characterize these cats are a result of the genetic phenomenon called “X-chromosome inactivation”.

 In cats, the gene that dictates fur color is located on the X chromosome.
 Nearly all calico cats are female, so they have two X chromosomes.
 The rare male calico cats have one X and one Y chromosome.

 In addition to determining a cat’s coat color, X chromosomes have numerous genes that code for proteins that are necessary for survival.
 With females having two X chromosomes, this double dose of ‘survival’ genes could be toxic.
-To compensate for this double dose, one of the X chromosomes is randomly inactivated when kitties are just a tiny ball of cells in their mother’s womb.
+To compensate for this double dose, one of the X chromosomes is randomly inactivated when the calico kitten is just a tiny ball of cells in the mother’s womb.

 Health and Lifespan